-5.X.2 Related existing service requirements
+5.X.3 Related existing service requirements

-There is no service requirement known that relates to the bitrate efficiency of robotics video signal.
+There is no service requirement known that relates to the bitrate efficiency of robotics video signal, however the Release 16 study on enchancement of 3GPP support for 5G V2X services in TR 22.886 [YY] describes the KPIs for video data sharing particularly for machine-centric video data analysis.
+The following parameters are used as related KPIs:

+- Latency: less than 10ms.

+- Data rate 100 – 700 Mbps.

+- Reliability 99.99%.

-5.X.3 Challenges and potential gaps
+5.X.4 Challenges and potential gaps